Thomas de Burley

 Thomas de Burley (died c.1371) was an English-born monk who served as a Crown official and judge in fourteenth-century Ireland.
 He held office twice as Lord Chancellor of Ireland.
 He was the Irish Prior of the Order of St. John of Jerusalem, whose Dublin house was at Kilmainham, from 1356 till his death.
 He had a reputation for corruption, and for vindictiveness towards his opponents, but he could also show courage and determination, especially in combat.

 Little is known of his life before 1356, when he was appointed both Prior of Kilmainham and Lord Chancellor of Ireland.
-Like most of the Priors of Kilmainham in the fourteenth century he was English by birth, and he had entered the Order of St. John in England.
+Like most of the Priors of Kilmainham in the fourteenth century he was English by birth, (a fact sometimes resented by the Irish monks), and he had entered the Order of St. John in England.
 He was superseded as both Prior and Chancellor by John Frowyk, but later regained both these offices.
 D'Alton tells us that he was Prior for "many years"; in fact, it seems to have been for about 15 years.
 It has been suggested that he was an unwelcome choice as Prior, but this may simply reflect his later unsavoury reputation.

 The Knights of St John were a fighting Order of monks, and the Prior had long played a key role in the defence of Dublin and the Pale surrounding it.
 Burley, for all his faults, was well suited to a martial role.
-In 1359 the Privy Council ordered him to be paid £43 as a reward for his good services in defence of Dublin against the O'Tooles of County Wicklow, and mounting a punitive campaign against them, at a time when the Exchequer of Ireland simply had no money to pay for troops.
-A later entry in the Close Rolls orders payment to him of £200 for maintaining troops in County Meath and elsewhere "for the preservation of the peace".
+In 1359 the Privy Council ordered him to be paid £43 as a reward for his good services in defence of Dublin against the O'Tooles of County Wicklow, and mounting a punitive campaign against them, at a time when the Exchequer of Ireland simply had no money to pay for regular troops.
+A later entry in the Close Rolls orders payment to him of £200 for maintaining his own troops in County Meath and elsewhere "for the preservation of the peace".

 He clashed with many of his judicial colleagues, notably Richard White, the Lord Chief Justice of Ireland, and numerous complaints of maladministration and corruption were made against him.
 He was removed as Lord Chancellor in 1364, after the Irish House of Commons sent a powerful delegation, including White and Maurice Fitzgerald, 4th Earl of Kildare, to England to complain of his misconduct; the precise complaint being that he had seriously misrepresented to King Edward III the state of affairs in Ireland.
 The King gave an order that the delegation should not be "troubled" for their mission on their return to Ireland; this suggests that they were afraid of reprisals from Burley or his allies, which in turn suggests that Burley had a name for being vindictive.

 At Drogheda the following year he was tried before a special court, presided over by the Lord Lieutenant of Ireland, on numerous charges of bribery, corruption and theft.
 The jury acquitted him of all charges.

 He was also preceptor of the Order's house in Shropshire.